Dates & Prices

 Day 1: Arrive in Iceland and take an optional dip in the famous Blue Lagoon before heading into the city of Reykjavik.
 The lagoon’s unique geothermal water composition features three active ingredients—silica, algae, and minerals—leaving your skin silky smooth.
 Reykjavik, the capital of Iceland, is the country’s largest city, but that doesn’t mean much here; the city is small enough to explore within a day.
-Highlights include the country’s first lighthouse, grabbing lunch at Baejarins Beztu Pylsur, which literally translates to “the best hotdog in town,” and Hallgrímskirkja—Iceland’s largest church.
-Enjoy a toasty evening under the stars at one of the many national hot springs.
+Explore the wonders of Reykjavik with a guided tour of this incredible city, learning about its history and culture.
+Highlights of Reykjavik include the country’s first lighthouse and Hallgrímskirkja—Iceland’s largest church.
+Enjoy a relaxing evening at your hotel accommodation before preparing for your expedition around Iceland.
 Accommodation: Fosshotel Reykjavik or similar

 Day 2: After an early buffet breakfast, head out on a journey through the Golden Circle—an area teeming with Iceland’s must-see spots, from natural beauty to places of historical and cultural significance.
 You’ll gaze upon the geysers at Haukadalur and Strokkur, the Gullfoss and Háifoss waterfalls, Kerid Crater, and many more breathtaking sights along our journey!
 These locations are among the country’s most famous and offer unbelievable photo opportunities sure to make friends and family jealous.
 You’ll end the evening at Halldorskaffi Restaurant for an Icelandic take on pizza and burgers.
 If you have the time and energy after dinner, hike to the Seljavallalaug pool for some night swimming.
 This picturesque, man-made hot pool is surrounded by mountains and lauded for its incredible health benefits.
 Accommodation: Hotel Dyrhólaey or similar